-If your child has any one of these symptoms, please keep them home and contact your student's Division Administrative Assistant and Michelle Prade, School RN at mprade@academyatthelakes.org for further guidance.
+If your child has any one of these symptoms, please keep them home and contact your student's Division Administrative Assistant and Getta O'Neill, School RN at nurse@academyatthelakes.org for further guidance.

-STUDENTS WHO ARE SICK AT HOME: Students who stay home because of illness for three or more consecutive days must be seen by a physician and must present a return-to-school note with a diagnosis from that physician upon return to school.
+Sick at Home: Students who stay home because of illness for five or more consecutive days must be seen by a physician and must present a return-to-school note with a diagnosis from that physician upon return to school.